 The Greeks struggled under the rule of the Turkish until 1821.
 This can be used to explain the somewhat strained relationship between the two countries today.

-Greek Independence day is celebrated every year on the 25th March.
+Greek Independence Day is celebrated every year on the 25th of March.
 This celebration is held in honour of the start of the Greek revolution and fight for independence on March 25th 1821.

 Greek people are often shown to be smashing plates and shouting “oppa” in movies.
 However, this isn’t really a ‘thing’ in Greek culture anymore.

 You may find a few tourist restaurants in Thissio and Plaka in Athens that do this.
 However, it’s not commonplace.